 Examples of our work

 In Afghanistan, SHOPS Plus takes a total market approach to increasing access to and use of family planning products and services.
-Working with the Afghan Social Marketing Organization (ASMO), the leading social marketing organization in the country, the project conducted a market segmentation analysis, which helped prioritize and differentiate focus areas for ASMO and the public sector.
-The project team supported ASMO in developing and implementing a multi-pronged social and behavior change campaign, which included mass media (TV and radio spots), social media, and intrapersonal communication activities at innovative locations such as mosques and beauty parlors.
+The project conducted a market segmentation analysis, which helped prioritize and differentiate focus areas for the organization and the public sector.
+The team supported the development and implementation of a multi-pronged social and behavior change campaign, which included mass media (TV and radio spots), social media, and intrapersonal communication activities at innovative locations such as mosques and beauty parlors.
 The program’s efforts in the first four years resulted in more than 700,000 couple years of protection.